Neurosurgical Oncology

 Types of Brain Tumors We Treat

 We routinely manage tumours ranging from benign meningiomas to high-grade gliomas.
-Each plan balances maximal safe resection with protection of critical structures.
+Each treatment plan balances maximal safe resection with protection of critical brain structures.
+Below are the common types we see at our Hyderabad centre.

 What to Expect at Yashoda Hospital, Malakpet